 Hilberg's Tips -- Snow Measurement Reminder

 While we would like every observer to measure new snowfall we realize that not all observers want to or are able to make this measurement.
 The snowfall entered on your daily form should be a measurement, not an estimate.
 The measurement is made by using a ruler or snow stick to measure the depth of the new snow on a snowboard or other level surface.
 The depth of snow should never be measured in the rain gauge itself.
 Snowfall should also never be calculated using a snow-to-water ratio or a temperature/snowfall chart.
-If you don't measure snow but want to provide an estimate of what has fallen you should include this in your comments.
+If you don't measure snow but want to provide an estimate of what has fallen, enter NA for new snowfall and include the estimate in your comments.
 Again, if you are measuring snow please review the online snow measurement videos - they are short and are great for a quick review.

 Hilberg's Tips -- Measuring and Reporting Total Snow and Ice on the Ground

 I've had a few questions on how to report total snow on the ground when there are large patches of bare ground.
 If there is any natural snow on the ground at observation time (i.e. not man-made piles from shoveling, etc.) then you should report the Total Depth of Snow and Ice on the Ground (old snow plus any new snow) every day there is snow on the ground.
 The total depth of snow on the ground is reported to the nearest half-inch.
 If less than 50 percent of the ground is covered with snow, then report the total snow depth as a Trace, and a Trace should be reported each day until the snow has melted, assuming there is no new snow.
 Review this short CoCoRaHS animation for more information: TOTAL DEPTH

 Hilberg's Tips -- Snow - Trace, Zero or NA?